btalpers/env_config/README.md

 # env_config
-Configuration files for my development environment
+Configuration files for a few linux applications I tend to use.

-TODO: Create simlink deployment to link back to each file.